blewis308/BOP-Keyboard/README.md

 On the bottom side of the controller, solder a short between pins C6 and C7.
 In the `config.h` file, change the last item in the `MATRIX_COL_PINS` array from C7 to C6.

 Recompile the hex and reflash the MCU.
 This should fix the problem.

+If this still does not work, clip the pins that go to ground from the micro controller.